 Do we know the personas of our customers and what demographics they fall into?

 Are there any inefficiencies we can improve when creating our product?

 Remember that a SIPOC diagram is just one tool in your process management toolbox.
 As you investigate and improve business processes, you’ll need to build a more robust system to stay organized.
 Before you dive into process improvement, choose a project management tool that lets you assign clear owners and deadlines, view dependencies, and communicate with your team in one central location.
-With Asana, you can even build a SIPOC diagram as a Kanban board—then share and update your diagram in real time.Manage workflows with Asana
+With Asana, you can even build a SIPOC diagram as a Kanban board—then share and update your diagram in real time.Create a process map template

-Creating a SIPOC diagram is simple, but it’s actually best practice not to follow the acronym in order.
+Using the SIPOC model is simple, but it’s actually best practice not to follow the acronym in order.
 We recommend starting with the “process” section as that’s often the easiest place to begin, but you can also work backwards from “customers” to “suppliers.”
 For that reason, teams sometimes call this tool a COPIS diagram instead.